bitnami/containers/containers/nginx/README.md

     location /ngx_pagespeed_message { allow 127.0.0.1; deny all; }
 ```

-Then, restart Nginx or reload its configuration following the steps in the [Restart Nginx](#step-4-restart-nginx) section.
+Then, restart nginx or reload its configuration following the steps in the [Restart nginx](#step-4-restart-nginx) section.

 # Reverse proxy to other containers